KnowsCount/contribution-heatmap/CONTRIBUTING.md

 as said in [README.md](https://github.com/KnowsCount/contribution-heatmap/blob/main/README.md#%EF%B8%8F-contributing), resolving issues or eliminating bugs in the repository will be highly appreciated 🎉. also, feel free to share your ideas in the [discussions page](https://github.com/KnowsCount/contribution-heatmap/discussions).

-below will be rules one has to follow when contributing to the repository:
+below will be rules one has to bear in mind should he contribute to the repository:

-## Useful Commands
+## useful commands

 ```bash
 # install deps